April 15, 2018

 by HBPOA

-Comments Off on December Board of Commissioners’ Meeting
+Comments Off on January Board of Commissioners’ Meeting Update

-Click here for a short summary of the results of the December Board of Commissioners’ meeting.
-The audio recording of the meeting has not been posted yet but will be available here under Audio Recordings when the Town posts it.
+Click here for a short summary of the results of the January Board of Commissioners’ meeting.
+Click here to listen to the audio recording of the meeting.